vocdoni/developer-portal/docs/sdk/important-details.md

 #### Generate deterministic Wallet from data

-For some cases where the voters don't have an owned Wallet, we can generate a deterministic Wallet based on arbitrary data, like, for example, the user and hash password from a custom CRM.
+For some cases where the voters don't have custody over an existing Wallet, we can generate a deterministic Wallet based on arbitrary data, like, for example, the user and hash password from a custom CRM.

 Here is an example where a Wallet is generated using the username and the hash of the password which we would use to identify the user in our platform.
 This Wallet can then be used for the census and for voting purposes.
+This enables users to keep the same private key without having to store it in their browser or application.

 ~~~ts
 // 9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08 is the sha256 of 'test'